cloudmesh-community/book/chapters/class/assignments.md

   the analysis of a topic, but an actual code, with **benchmark** and demonstrated application use.
 Obviously it is longer than a technology paper and includes descriptions about reproducibility of the application.
-A README is provided that describes in tutorial form how others can reproduce your project and run it.
+A README is provided that describes in sectione how others can reproduce your project and run it.
 Term papers should have the quality to be publishable either in a workshop or as part of the handbook.
 The format is discussed in the Section [Report Format](#report-format).
 Remember tables and figures do not